This post was last updated on October 4th, 2022 at 11:41 am.

-Following guidelines is an important consideration in the accounting and contribution areas of the church.
+Following guidelines is an important consideration in the accounting and donation areas of the church.
 As many churches already know they must provide a statement of donations to their members in accordance to the IRS publication 526.
 A side note about this publication in that every church should print this out and have a hard copy in their office for reference.

 One guideline that may not be well known is the FAS 95 and 117 which describes the GAAP (Generally Accepted Accounting Principles) for non-profits (term variation -> not-for-profits).
 These guidelines state that every organization should be able to produce a minimum of 3 different financial statements.
 They are called Statement of Financial Position, Statement of Financial Activities, and Statement of Cash Flow.
 These reports are more commonly known as Balance Sheet, Profit & Loss and Cash Flow Statement.
 The guidelines instruct that the financial statements should be broken up by Restricted, Unrestricted, and Temporarily Restricted.
 Additionally, we suggest that the reports show the various funds by themselves to better illustrate how much is left in each fund to spend or its shortage.